juliaguar/lightening-io/README.md

 But we do know that it is essential for learning

-The sws is important for
+The SWS is important for

 ...

 ### learning
 Consolidation of explicit memory
-Exp mem are all the facts we remember
+Explicite memories are all the facts we remember
-What, when where?
+The answers to the questions what? when? where? with whom?
-What you learn in school
+For example what you learn in school

 If you wonder about the brain in the slide

-For one reason the blue part (hippocampus ) is the brain structure involved in Forming explicate memeory
+One reason that I put it in is, that the blue part (hippocampus) is the brain structure involved in forming explicite memeory

 But more importantly
-Research shows that talks with pics of brains are more convincing
+Research shows that talks with pictures of brains are more convincing

-So if nothing convinced you so far, this should.
+So if nothing else convinced you so far, this should.

 ....